ting-app/ting-task-nhk-easy-lambda/README.md

 An AWS Lambda that saves [NHK NEWS WEB EASY](https://www3.nhk.or.jp/news/easy/) as ting.

 ## Usage
 Create an AWS Lambda function, and run `sh ./package.sh` to package the function, then upload `lambda.zip` to your Lambda function.
+Also add the following environment variables to the lambda function:

+ * DB_USER_NAME
+ * DB_PASSWORD
+ * DB_HOST
+ * DB_PORT

 ## License
 [MIT](LICENSE)